Reds catcher Tucker Barnhart gets $16M, 4-year contract | FOX Sports

 Reds catcher Tucker Barnhart gets $16M, 4-year contract

+CINCINNATI (AP) Reds catcher Tucker Barnhart got a chance to play every day when Devin Mesoraco kept getting injured.
+He turned the opportunity into a $16 million contract Friday.

-CINCINNATI (AP) Catcher Tucker Barnhart and the Cincinnati Reds agreed to a $16 million, four-year contract that covers his salary arbitration years and the first season after he would have been eligible for free agency.
+Barnhart agreed to a four-year deal that covers his salary arbitration years and the first season when he could have become a free agent.
+It’s an indication of how much the young Reds have grown to depend upon him.

+”The choice to invest in Tucker was an easy one, because you can see how he influences so many other players on the field,” general manager Dick Williams said. ”He makes everybody else better.
+I can’t think of a better place to put money into starting a foundation.”

 He receives a $1.75 million signing bonus and salaries of $4 million next year, $2.5 million in 2019, $3.5 million in 2020 and $3.75 million in 2021.
 As part of the deal announced Friday, Cincinnati has a $7.5 million option for 2022 with a $500,000 buyout.